How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Myth: "Big words impress."

 Reality: Big ideas in small words impress more.
-Precision beats pretension—every time.
+Precision beats pretension — every time.

-A practical revision checklist you can print
+A practical revision checklist

 • Does the opening line sound like an icebreaker you'd actually say?